JamesTiberiusKirk/cv/content/about.md

 - Moderate to advanced experience with **Bash** scripting

 # Work Experience
-- **Backend Go Software Engineer at Redbrain**: from October 2022 until present
+- **Backend Go Software Engineer at Redbrain**: from October 2022 until January 2023
 &nbsp; - Go microservices in Kubernetes on GCP using PubSub and gRPC backed by PostgreSQL
 &nbsp; - Connecting Shopify merchants with Google shopping and custom Ads campaigns
 - **Backend Go Software Engineer at Xiatech**: from August 2021 until September 2022